P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ## What is this NPC\(WatchDog\)?

 The Watchdog calls the NPC with a random username using the [words file](../src/main/resources/wordsx256.txt).
-The NPC skin is displayed randomly by referring to the UUID skin settting.
+The NPC skin is displayed randomly by included 1400 skin sets.

 ### What is \<ManagementID\>?